GMOD/jblast-jbconnect-hook/docs/api.rst

           // These will override any default parameters defined in ``blastjs``
           //
           // Blast profiles generally apply to basicWorkflowService only
-          // and do no apply to galaxyService.
+          // and do no apply to galaxyBlastService.
           //
           // Our example uses a subset of htgs, an NCBI curated blast database.
           // So, it is our default profile.